CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 ### Shell

-The shell app can be found at the bottom of the page or on the top navbar under the _Tools_ section.
-This will launch a normal linux shell on one of the Puhti login nodes.
+The shell apps can be found at the bottom of the page or on the top navbar under the _Tools_ section.
+There are two different shells.

+The login shell launches a normal linux shell on one of the Puhti login nodes.
+Any command that is running when the login shell browser tab is closed will stop.
 Note that the same rules apply here as during a normal ssh session. **Login node are only for light pre/post processing** (see [Usage policy](/computing/overview/#usage-policy)).

+The interactive shell launches a persistent shell on a compute node for heavier commands that should not be run on login nodes.
+The persistent shell will keep running even if you close your browser or lose internet connection.

 ### Files